CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/pick-receipt.md

 If blank, they can be manually added.

-To perform the rest of the Pick Receipt to Production Goods Receipt cycle, visit this page<!-- TODO: Add Link --> Pick Receipt Bin Locations and Allocations.
+To perform the rest of the Pick Receipt to Production Goods Receipt cycle, visit this page [Pick Receipt Bin Locations and Allocations](../inventory/pick-receipt-bin-locations-and-allocations.md).

 You can check how to create Pick Receipt for and Production Goods Receipt for Items managed by Batches here.